bourumir-wyngs/rs-opw-kinematics/README.md

 project, [Jmeyer1292/opw_kinematics](https://github.com/Jmeyer1292/opw_kinematics), which served as a reference implementation for generating data for the test suite.
 This documentation also incorporates the robot diagram from that project.

+The 1.3 version series is intended for users who do not require the complex features introduced in later versions.
+It has less code receives all fixes and performance improvements from the latest version series.

 # Features

 - rs-opw-kinematics is written entirely in Rust (not a C++ binding) and deployable via Cargo.
 - All returned solutions are valid, normalized, and cross-checked with forward kinematics.
 - Joint angles can be checked against constraints, ensuring only compliant solutions are returned.
 - To generate a trajectory of the robot (sequence of poses), it is possible to use "previous joint positions" as additional input.
 - If the previous joint positions are provided, the solutions are sorted by proximity to them (closest first).
   It is also possible to prioritize proximity to the center of constraints.
+"Previous" can be in a wide range well outside &plusmn;360&deg.
 - For kinematic singularity at J5 = 0&deg; or J5 = &plusmn;180&deg; positions this solver provides reasonable J4 and J6
   values close to the previous positions of these joints (and not arbitrary that may result in a large jerk of the real robot)